SDGforskning/sdg-strings/SDG11_query_topic_WoS.md

 The basic structure is *environmental impact + waste management*.

-This phrase finds research about improving waste collection/management, while phrase 3 is about waste reduction.
+This phrase finds research about waste collection/management, while phrase 3 is about waste in general.
 These are related to other indicators (1.4.1, 6.3.1, 12.3.1.b, 12.5.1).
 Terms were gathered from the SDG indicator metadata repository for indicator 11.6.1 (<a id="SDGmetarep">[UN Statistics Division, 2022](#f2)</a>).

 Split query to search for waste management or waste collection as its own query?
 Combine phrase 2 and 3?
 Include specific waste management activities as recycling, incinerate etc?